-Synchronized reserve is designed to provide relief for disturbances.
-A disturbance is defined as loss of 1,000 MW of generation and/or transmission resources within 60 seconds.
+Synchronized reserve is designed to provide relief for disturbances.^{37 38} A disturbance is defined as loss of 1,000 MW of generation and/or transmission resources within 60 seconds.
 In the absence of a disturbance, PJM dispatchers have used synchronized reserve as a source of energy to provide relief from low ACE.
 There were five low ACE events in 2017, on January 12, 2017 for 8 minutes, February 13, 2017 for 7 minutes, March 23, 2017 for 24 minutes, June 20, 2017 for 9 minutes, and September 21, 2017 for 16 minutes.
-There were no low ACE synchronized reserve events in the first three months of 2018.
+There was one low ACE event in the first nine months of 2018.
+PJM conducted an Apparent Cause Analysis (ACA) Report on the 13 minute event of July 10, 2018 without reaching a definitive cause.
+The ACA cited several factors including a frequency drop with an unknown cause and pseudo tied 800MW unit trip.
+The event is now under investigation by the NERC Resources Subcommittee.